chestnzu1/BMC/README.md

 Child terms of select GO terms from each method are retrieved by using QUICKGO API(see [GO_descendant.py](https://github.com/chestnzu1/BMC/blob/main/GO_descendants.py)).
 Some selected terms are obsoleted.therefore, they are not included in this section.
 We only consider relation type 'is_a' and 'part_of'.

 ## Gene annotated to selected pathways, GO terms and their descendants
 Gene products annotated to selected pathways were directly provided by the author.
 For other methods, gene products annotated to select GO terms and their descendant terms were retrieved by using QUICKGO API(see [GO_annotation](https://github.com/chestnzu1/BMC/blob/main/GO_annotation.py)).
 As it can only retrieve GO terms with less than 10000 annotations, while for selected GO terms, two GO terms(*GO:0007155* and *GO:0006955*) have more than 10000 annotations.
 Therefore, we downloaded their annotations by using the QUICKGO webtool.
 Next, we converted retrieved gene products ID to Ensembl ID for each method by using Biomart-Ensembl webtool.
 The full list of hallmark genes can be found at https://fairdomhub.org/data_files/4013?graph_view=tree.
+Mapping between GO terms and individual cancer hallmarks can be found at https://github.com/chestnzu1/BMC/blob/main/hallmarks_classification.

 ## Upset plot
 The upsetplot presents the intersections among 5 mapping methods. it was accomplished by using R package 'UpsetR'.